RaidMax/IW4M-Admin/README.md

 ### Configuration
 _If you wish to customize your experience of IW4MAdmin, the following configuration files will allow you to changes core options._

-`auth.cfg`
-  * This is the configuration file that sets the authorization password for the [React](http://reactiongaming.us) client
-  * Modify the _first_ line only

 `maps.cfg`
-  * This is the configuration file that links an IW4 map file name to it's common/ingame name
+  * This is the configuration file that links an IW4 map file name to its common/in-game name
   * This can be safely modified to add additional SP/DLC maps

 `messages.cfg`